You need to supply several kinds of images to be used in the Chrome Web Store:

 To replace a promotional image, hover over the image to bring up the remove image control.

 Use screenshots to convey capabilities, the look and feel, and experience of your extension to users.
 You must provide at least 1—and preferably the maximum allowed 5—screenshots of your extension to be displayed in the extension's store listing.
 Screenshots should demonstrate the actual user experience, focusing on the core features and content so users can anticipate what the extension's experience will be like.

-If your extension supports multiple locales, you can provide locale-specific screenshots as described in Internationalizing Your Extension.
+If your extension supports multiple locales, you can provide locale-specific screenshots as described in Localize your store listing.

 When you edit your extensions's listing, mousing over a screenshot's thumbnail brings up controls that let you delete the screenshot or change its position.